CircuitVerse/Interactive-Book/docs/logic-design/binary-cubes.md

 {% bibliography --cited  --file books %}

 {:.quiz}
-1. An Object with 1 variable is represented by which shape?
+1. Which shape is represented by an object having exactly 1 variable?
    1. Line
    * Circle
    * Triangle